Quantum correlations in general qubit-qudit axially symmetric states

 \subsection{LQFI}

-Quantum Fisher information (QFI) is the cornerstone of quantum estimation theory \cite{H76,H82,BC94,P09,LYLW20}.
-Suppose there is unitary evolution of the quantum state $\varrho=e^{iH\epsilon}\rho e^{-iH\epsilon}$ with some observable $H$, and the parameter $\epsilon$ wanted to be estimated.
-The QFI can be defined as follows
+Quantum Fisher information (QFI) is the cornerstone of quantum estimation theory \cite{H76,H82,BC94,LYLW20}.
+Suppose there is a unitary evolution of the quantum state $\varrho=e^{iH\epsilon}\rho e^{-iH\epsilon}$ with some observable $H$, and the parameter $\epsilon$ needs to be estimated.
+Thus, the QFI can be defined as follows

 where $L_\epsilon$ is the symmetric logarithmic derivative (SLD) operator satisfying the Lyapunov equation (known from control theory)